I have never understood why many economists believe we should skew our argument about trade in one particular direction.

 But what is the functional source of Z´?
 Monies are needed to pay for imported goods and services.
 And such monies Z´ are not part of the monetary circulation for surplus-basic domestic production.
 Hence, as in the case of exporting, Z´ begins its functional journey in the redistributive function and is introduced into circulation in the domestic economy by establishing a debt of some kind.

-Again, there is a similar functional journey for importing surplus goods and services.
+There is a similar functional journey for importing surplus goods and services.
 As before, we can line up both functional journeys:

-We introduce symbols D´, S´, D´´, S´´ to represent flows proper to the domestic market that are between the redistributive function and the four other functions.15See, Economics for Everyone, 63.
+We introduce symbols D´, S´, D´´, S´´ to represent flows proper to the domestic market that are between the redistributive function and the four other functions.14See, Economics for Everyone, 63.